ks-collab/go2harvard-web/README.md

 - Variables are retrieved from the chatbot via the Data Collection webhook.
 - Variables are associated with a user by including a variable to store the user's ID, so that the chatbot sends it along with the collected variables in the Data Collection webhook.
 - A single application can connect to multiple chatbots by using unique webhook URLs that identify which chatbot is connecting to the application.

+A few details on how variables work behind-the-scenes:

+- The data collection webhook only gets triggered after all variables have been collected, and subsequently on any updates to them.
+- Only the variables defined in the chatbot are accessible to the AI.
+Even if you pass in other variables in the user identity verification response, and even if you see them in the chat history, the AI cannot access them.
+- Providing example for each variable helps make sure the data returned by User Identity Verification is loaded into the chat session properly.

 ### User Identity Verification